TREEcg/specification/README.md

 We are also planning to specify how to describe [Provenance and Summaries](specs/4-provenance-and-summaries.md).
 Feel free to pull request ideas.

-Mind that a server exposing data through the Tree Ontology __must__ [set the CORS headers](http://enable-cors.org) to allow any host.
+Mind that a server exposing data with ᴛʀᴇᴇ __must__ [set the CORS headers](http://enable-cors.org) to allow any host.

-In order to write a full Tree Ontology compliant client, you need to implement all building blocks, as well as the [Hydra partial collection view spec]().
+In order to write a full ᴛʀᴇᴇ compliant client, you need to implement all building blocks, as well as the [Hydra partial collection view spec]().
 [Comunica](https://github.com/comunica/comunica) and its hypermedia actors will be our main reference implementation (work in progress).

 See the [specs](specs/) folder for more information.